linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 access_token_secret=gf6ohLUT06RqcvfB4H6qQRZstcc6UgkouszIiLxHLGtGj
 {{< /file >}}

 If the error persists after correcting any syntax issues, you may have copied your keys incorrectly.
-Review the [Troubleshooting Twitter Error 401 Unauthorized Error](#troubleshooting-twitter-error-401-unauthorized-error) section for further guidance.
+Review the [Troubleshooting Twitter Error 401 Unauthorized](#troubleshooting-twitter-error-401-unauthorized) section for further guidance.

 ### Troubleshooting Twitter Error 401 Unauthorized